Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-8Dkl-S-nTu8.md

 ---
-title: "Q&A: Is there any limit to how much you can build, or just your PC specs?"
+title: "March 9th, 2019 Livestream Q&A: Is there any limit to how much you can build, or just your PC specs?"
 date: "2019-03-09"
 layout: transcript
 topics: